jvineis/MESOCOSM_18S/README.md

 #### Next we filter reads that don't have the primers.
-Here is the slurm for that
+Here is the slurm for that ### THIS IS NOW INCLUDED IN THE MERGE STEP WHICH TRIMS OFF THE PRIMERS - we want to trim off the primers because there is some potential for non-specific annealing of the degenerate primers that is prolifereated in the amplicon data.
+This potentially allows for false variants in the primer region of the sequences that SWARM and oligotyping think are real and leads to spurious ASVs.

 #!/bin/bash